-Professor Anenson is an Associate Professor of Business Law at the Robert H. Smith School of Business, University of Maryland, and a Senior Fellow in the Department of Business Law & Taxation at Monash University.
-She is an Associate Director of the interdisciplinary Center for the Study of Business Ethics, Regulation, and Crime (C-BERC).
-She is the Core Coordinator for the business law curriculum and serves as a faculty advisor to the Business Law Society and to the Alpha Kappa Psi Business Fraternity.
-She was honored with the Smith School Top 15 Percent Teaching Awards for the 2007-2008, 2008-2009, and the 2009-2010 academic years.
+T. Leigh Anenson is a Professor of Business Law at the Robert H. Smith School of Business, University of Maryland.
+She is an Associate Director of the Center for the Study of Business Ethics, Regulation, and Crime (C-BERC) and an Affiliate Faculty to the Department of Criminology and Criminal Justice.
+She is the Core Coordinator for the business law curriculum and helped form the Business Law Fellows Program.
+She serves as a faculty advisor to the Business Law Society.
+She was honored with the Smith School Distinguished Teaching Awards for the 2007-2008, 2008-2009, 2009-2010, 2012-2013, 2013-2014, and 2014-2015 academic years.

 Professor Anenson’s research has earned numerous awards, including the two most prestigious international awards given by the Academy of Legal Studies in Business (ALSB).
-(Hoeber Awards, 2005, 2006, 2007) (Holmes-Cardozo Awards, 2004, 2005, 2007, 2009).
+(Ralph C. Hoeber Memorial Awards, 2005, 2006, 2007) (Holmes-Cardozo Awards, 2004, 2005, 2007, 2009).
 Several of her articles have been published in the leading business law journal, as well as in journals at top law schools.
-Professor Anenson’s research has been widely cited in academic articles, leading law textbooks, and court opinions.
+Her research has been widely cited in academic articles, leading law textbooks, and court opinions.

-Professor Anenson has been a Visiting Fellow in Commercial Equity Law at Wolfson College, and a Visitor to the Law Faculty, University of Cambridge, England.
-She was a also a Visiting Scholar with the Ross Parsons Centre for Commercial, Corporate, and Taxation Law, in the Faculty of Law, University of Sydney, Australia.
-Professor Anenson is a former editor of the American Business Law Journal and the International Business Law Review.
-She has served as the President of the International Section of the ALSB as well as its Pacific Southwest Region.
-The ALSB honored Professor Anenson with its Early Career Achievement Award in 2007.
+Professor Anenson has held visiting fellowships in commercial equity law at the University of Cambridge, the University of Sydney, and the Australian National University.
+She is a former Staff Editor of the American Business Law Journal and Executive Articles Editor of the International Business Law Review.
+She is past President of the International Section of the ALSB as well as its Pacific Southwest Region.
+Professor Anenson was a recipient of the academy’s Early Career Achievement Award.